Search icon

 Showtime premiered on Disney+ Hotstar on March 8.
 With only the first four episodes available for streaming, the second part will be released in June.

 Emraan Hashmi seems to be embracing a career renaissance of sorts, romancing villainous roles with as much zeal as he did his lover boy era.
-However, his latest attempt with Showtime, is a great disservice to his tryst with dark side.
+However, his latest attempt with Showtime, is a great disservice to his tryst with the dark side.

 Hot take

-Does Showtime live up to hype?
+Does Showtime live up to the hype?

-Stereos galore
+Stereotypes galore

 Name dropping and underutilised potential are Showtime's biggest drawbacks